Records of the Reorganized Farmers Ditch Company

 Restrictions on Access

 Series 1, 2, 4, and 5 are open only to shareholders of and attorneys for the Reorganized Farmers Ditch Company.
-Series 3, 6, and 7 are fully accessible to anyone.
+Three files in series 3 are closed to the public without written permission from the board.
+The rest of series 3, along with series 6 and 7, are fully accessible to anyone.
 However, the collection is stored off-site, so advance notice is required.

 Restrictions on Use